New law raises plate fees starting July 1, 2022

 For more information, see Hearings.

-- We’ll release the suspension when your treatment provider notifies us you’re in compliance with your treatment program.
+We'll release the suspension when your treatment provider notifies us an assessment has been completed and you've completed or complied with your treatment program.

 There may be other issues you'll need to take care of to get your license back.
 To find out what you need to do, see Learn how to reinstate your license.